-While this is technically true (you need energy to run the diamond-making machines), the emissions produced by lab-grown gems are nowhere near the ones created by mined diamonds.
+While this is technically true (you need the energy to run the diamond-making machines), the emissions produced by lab-grown gems are nowhere near the ones created by mined diamonds.

 It’s also possible to use a renewable energy source that can supply laboratory machines with electricity.

-Turn a negative into a positive: Lab-grown diamonds are the eco-friendly choice when compared to mined diamonds.
+Turn a negative into a positive: Lab-grown diamonds are an eco-friendly choice when compared to mined diamonds.